qzj2333/MovingTexture/code/README.txt

-		   False --> yellow for all pd line, purple for all strokes -- loadMat: see "About save/load transform matrix" below -- loadPoints: see "About save/load points file" below -- drawDots: True --> draw a dot on every point in pointsList (every picked point will draw pd line) used to check the location of picked points (since when loadPoints == False, points are randomly picked)
+		   False --> yellow for all pd line, purple for all strokes -- loadMat: see "About save/load transform matrix" below -- loadPoints: see "About save/load points file" below -- loadPre: see "About save/load pre-generate infomation" below -- drawDots: True --> draw a dot on every point in pointsList (every picked point will draw pd line) used to check the location of picked points (since when loadPoints == False, points are randomly picked)